zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/instanceof/instanceof.md

 # Pattern Matching for instanceof

-## Overview
+## Introduction

-In this 10-minutes lab, you will get some hands-on experience with the *pattern Matching for instanceof* feature previewed in JDK 15.
+In this lab, you will get some hands-on experience with the *pattern Matching for instanceof* feature previewed in JDK 15.
 This feature enhances the Java programming language with pattern matching for the instanceof operator.
 Pattern matching allows common logic in a program, namely the conditional extraction of components from objects, to be expressed more concisely and safely.

+Estimated Lab Time: 10 minutes

+### Objectives
+- In this lab, you will use the 'pattern matching for instanceof' feature currently previewed in JDK 15 (2nd preview) and slated to be made standard and permanent in JDK 16.

 ## Using 'pattern matching for instanceof'